 If you are a first-time borrower of a Federal Direct loan, you will be required to complete a master promissory note (MPN) before the loan funds will be disbursed.
 In most cases, you will be required to complete only one MPN during your college career.
-You can complete the MPN online by logging onto www.StudentLoans.gov and using your federal student aid PIN by selecting the complete eMPN for Student Loans option.
-If you prefer to sign a paper MPN, you can request one from Vaughn's financial aid office.
-Please note that an electronic MPN usually processes in less than two days, while a paper MPN will take three to four weeks to process.
+You can complete the MPN online by logging onto www.studentaid.gov and using your FSA ID and password by selecting the complete eMPN for Student Loans option.